Best Watercolor Paper for Landscapes (2026 Guide)

 Buff Cartridge — The Practice Option

-Buff cartridge paper is not a watercolor paper.
-It is not 100% cotton, not acid-free, and will not last.
-But for daily practice — the repetitive, systematic exercises that build the muscle memory for wet-on-wet control, wash transitions, and edge management — it is an affordable and accessible option.
+Buff cartridge is not a watercolor paper.
+It is not cotton, not acid-free, and will not last.
+For daily repetitive practice — the exercises that build wet-on-wet control, wash transitions, and edge management — it is affordable and accessible.
+Skills developed through repetition transfer to cotton.

 Arches — The Reference Standard

-Fabriano Artistico — Italian, Softer and More Forgiving
+Fabriano Artistico — Italian, Forgiving for Glazing

-Where Fabriano performs best: layered glazing and multi-wash landscape painting.
-The softer sizing means each wash is absorbed more readily, which makes building transparent color layers — warm ochre followed by cool shadow wash followed by aerial perspective glaze — clean and controlled.
-The surface is forgiving in a way that Arches is not: overworked passages recover better on Fabriano than on harder-sized papers.
+Where Fabriano performs best: layered glazing and multi-wash landscapes.
+The softer sizing means each wash absorbs readily, making transparent color layers — warm ochre, then cool shadow wash, then aerial perspective glaze — clean and controlled.
+Overworked passages recover more easily than on Arches; overworked passages recover better.
+The wet window is shorter than Arches or Baohong.

 Baohong Artist Grade — The Accessible International Option